shanthan5589/shanthan5589/README.md

 ## Projects

 ### [microGPT](https://github.com/shanthan5589/microGPT)
 microGPT is a character-level, decoder-only Pre-LN Transformer built from scratch in PyTorch to generate Shakespeare-like text.
-The model has achieved a validation loss of 1.7869.
-The model was trained on AWS EC2 (g4dn.xlarge) instance with a single NVIDIA Tesla T4 GPU.
+The model has achieved a validation loss of 1.7869 and it was trained on AWS EC2 (g4dn.xlarge) instance with a single NVIDIA Tesla T4 GPU.

 <br>